Are Virtual Internships worth it? Feedback from Kaya participants

 So if you are inspired to take part in a Kaya remote internship this Fall, we would love to hear from you.
 You can arrange a call with a Kaya placement advisor here, or submit an application for us to find you the perfect placement using the button opposite.

-Whether you are a gap year student (especially if you are deferring from starting college this Fall) , a university students looking to get global experience in your academic field, or someone who wants to use their skills to work on a meaningful project, while learning about a new country, we have a great program for you!
+Whether you are a gap year student (especially if you are deferring from starting college this Fall), a university student looking to get global experience in your academic field, or someone who wants to use their skills to work on a meaningful project, while learning about a new country, we have a great program for you!
 What are you waiting for?
-Make something great happen in 2020!
+Make something great happen in 2020 with these great tips for internship success!

 READ MORE POSTS